isaacovercast/CSCI232/docs/sessions/session-1.md

 ---
-title: Session 1
+title: Session 1 - Hash Tables
-topic: Introduction to the class and bash
+topic: Hash Tables
-date: 2025-01-21
+date: 2025-03-24
-day: Tu
+day: Mo
 ---

 <figure markdown="span">
   ![hackers-1](../assets/images/hackers-panel.png)
 </figure>

+## Icebreaker question
+If you could magically change one annoying thing about coding forever, what would it be?

 ## :material-book-variant: Learning objectives